geovanniib/RCA-analyzer/README.md

 # RCA-analyzer
-This repository contains an analyzer of RCAs that uses an LLM to identify patterns and suggest improvements in the infrastructure.
+This repository contains an RCA analyzer that leverages an LLM to identify patterns and suggest infrastructure improvements.
+If no specific model is provided, it defaults to OpenAI’s GPT-4.

 # Setting Up